vklimontovich/segment-protocol/README.md

 `AnalyticsServerEvent` is an event that is being processed by server.
 It's an `AnayliticsClientEvent` plus certain properties which is inferred from HTTP Request context, such as IP address

+### Tools

+The library provides a number of tools to simplify the implementation of Segment protocol for various use-cases

+`createAnalyticsSerializer()` creates an adjusted implementation of `AnalyticsInterface` that returns `AnalyticsServerEvent` on every method call.
+This function serves as a reference implementation that turns `.track()`, `.page()` etc. methods into a JSON message that is being sent to Segment-compatible end-point.

+`createAnalytics(opts)` creates an implementation of `AnalyticsInterface` that uses `createAnalyticsSerializer()` to serialize events, and passes it to `opts.handler`.

+`inferAnalyticsContextFields()`. `AnalyticsClientEvent` and `AnalyticsServerEvent` has a number of fields that can be inferred from others.
+For example, `context.page.referring_domain` can be inferred from `context.page.referred`.
+This function takes an event and returns a new event, with inferred fields if those fields are missing in the original event.

 ### Compile-time type-safety